All Episodes

 In the meantime, we always have Penn State's Jerry Sandusky to make us feel better about ourselves.

-Because in the end, Tim Tebow makes the sports media realize.
+Because in the end, Tim Tebow makes the sports media realize you fill in the blank.

-Now, Larry Taunton, director of the fixed point foundation, author of The Grace Effect, How the Power of One Life Can Reverse the Corruption of Unbelief.
+Now, Larry Taunton, director of the Fixed Point Foundation, author of The Grace Effect, How the Power of One Life Can Reverse the Corruption of Unbelief.

-Uh and there is a psychology behind that.
+And there is a psychology behind that.

 And the psychology is rooted in inferiority.

-We don't want anybody to be better than we are, So that we don't have to deal with how bad we are.
+We don't want anybody to be better than we are so that we don't have to deal with how bad we are.

 If everybody's a scumbag, then everybody can be a scumbag.